Advanced-Post-List/advanced-post-list/advanced-post-list/readme.txt

 == Changelog ==

+= 0.3.3 =
+* Added initial Localization to prep support for multiple languages.

 = 0.3.2 =
 * Changed Internal Shortcodes to a Class Object as a Shortcode API.
 * Changed support to Internal Shortcode to allow Attributes to be added in any order.